Tod's: Founding

 Filippo Della Valle started the shoemaking business out of his family home in the late 1920s.
 Diego Della Valle, the elder son of Dorino, and a grandson of Filippo, expanded the workshop and turned it into a factory that started manufacturing shoes in the 1970s.
-As they grew in popularity during the 1980s, Diego brought in nascent marketing strategies, such as influencer marketing, to broaden their consumer base, starting with Yasmin Le Bon in 1998.
-Diego named the company J.P.
+During the 1980s, Diego used nascent marketing strategies such as influencer marketing.
+He named the company J.P.
 Tod's in 1978.
-From 1996, he started converting the company's signature stores in the United States to J. P. Tod's boutiques.
 The brand later dropped the "J.P." in 1999 after the brand became inadvertently known as solely "J.P.'s" instead of the preferred Tod's.
 He selected the name from a Boston, Massachusetts phonebook in an effort to Americanize the Italian brand and court high-end consumers in New York.

-They introduced the “Gommino” leather (suede) loafers in 1979 and their signature handbag collection in 1980.
+They introduced the "Gommino" leather (suede) loafers in 1979 and their signature handbag collection in 1980.
 The shoe is widely viewed as a knockoff of the Original Car Shoe which was founded in 1963 and pioneered the driving loafer.
-Both of these products gained favor with Hollywood celebrities, European royalty, including Diana, Princess of Wales, and corporate executives in New York.
-Princess Diana sported Gommino loafers in various colors and carried a beige handbag the house later named after her – the Tod's Di Bag.
-Vogue called Princess Diana the "poster girl" for the brand among royals, while Italian industrialist Gianni Agnelli led to increased popularity among businessmen due to the shoe's quiet profile, according to Vanity Fair.
-Tod's was further popularized among European royalty through King Juan Carlos of Spain, Princess Caroline of Monaco, and Catherine, Princess of Wales.